alanjiang/mysql-backup-recovery/readme.md

 Assumed that mysql_host is the cloud prod mysql instance  and the dist_host is your local docker mysql database instance.

 mysql_databases:  It's all the databases in your mysql instance.
+You can replace them with your own databases.

 ```